Ocean Sound Catalogue

 - Digital Score & Parts (PDF)9.99

-Written for Eight Strings and a Whistle, Third Eye represents an inward journey towards self-awakening, awareness, enlightenment and greater spirituality.
+Written for Eight Strings and a Whistle, Third Eye and the Inward Journey (Two Journeys) represent separate but connected journeys towards self-awakening, awareness, enlightenment and greater spirituality.

-The composition begins with the flute playing a single, long F# (to me, one of the more mystical notes on the flute).
-The opening rapid solo which flows quickly from the first long note represents a brief ceremonial chant- a willingness to open and seek one’s inner truth to begin such an odyssey.
+Third Eye opens (begins, actually) with the flute playing a single, long high F# (one of the more mystical notes on the flute, to me).
+The opening rapid solo which flows quickly from that F# represents a brief ceremonial calling- a willingness to open and seek one’s inner truth to begin such an odyssey.

 The three instruments share similar energy- the viola and cello vibrating wood via bowed or plucked strings, the flute using life breath to vibrate a silver tube.